miguelsuredasuau/anlakdatawrapper/services/frontend/README.md

 Take a look at [src/views/archive/Index.test.js](src/views/archive/Index.svelte) for an example test setup.
 The example uses [@testing-library/svelte](https://testing-library.com/docs/svelte-testing-library/api/) and [chai-dom](https://www.chaijs.com/plugins/chai-dom/) to create and test the [src/views/archive/Index.svelte](src/views/archive/Index.svelte) component.

+### Running `test:watch` in background:

+Since the test cases have to be built with rollup you need to run two separate processes in order to get a "watching" test runner.
+First you make sure the tests get build with `rollup --watch` using

+`npm run test:watch-rollup`

+Then, in a separate terminal you need to run `mocha` in watch mode as well:

+`npm run test:watch-mocha`

+If you only want to test a subset of components you can set the `TEST` environment var befre running `test:watch-rollup`, e.g.:

+`TEST="views/_partials/controls/*.mjs" npm run test:watch-rollup`

 ## Quick introduction of the new Svelte views

 In routes we can use Svelte-templates like this: